-We’ve just added box plots to Flourish, so creating and publishing them online is now as easy as uploading a spreadsheet!
+Box plots are available as a starting point in Flourish, so creating and publishing them online is now as easy as uploading a spreadsheet!
 Like every Flourish visualization, our box plots are mobile-friendly, animating and free to make and publish on a public account.

 - Make a new visualization using the scatter template.

-- Turn on the box plot view in the settings panel next to the visualization preview.
+- Turn on the box plot view in the settings panel in the visualization editor.

-- Optionally add a “filter” data binding to allow the user to filter, as in our example, or a “time” column to create a time slider.
+- Optionally, add a Filter data binding to allow the user to filter as in our example above, or a Time column to create a time slider.

-- Tweak the colors, layout, popup settings etc until you’re happy.
+- Tweak the colors, layout and popup settings until you’re happy.

 - Publish it and share!